karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

 > This is a 2 part-series.
 > - In **part 1** I talked about some key concepts that you should know when creating a .NET template.
->   - If you want to read it, click [**HERE**](https://www.mytechramblings.com/posts/create-dotnet-templates-for-visual-studio-part-1/)
+>   - If you want to read it, click [**here**](https://www.mytechramblings.com/posts/create-dotnet-templates-for-visual-studio-part-1/)
-> - In **part 2** I will show you the process of converting a few .NET apps into a .NET templates, package them together in a single NuGet file and use them as template within Visual Studio.
+> - In **part 2** I will show you the process of converting a few .NET apps into .NET templates, package them together in a single NuGet file and use them as template within Visual Studio.

 **Just show me the code**